Tada-Project/tada/docs/index.md

 ```

 You can learn about Tada's checks and defaults by typing `tada -h` in your
 terminal window and then reviewing all the different checks Tada provides.
+You
+can also refer to [usage](http://tada-predict.netlify.app/getting-started/#run-command)
+to inspect a sample output.

+## Quick Start Example

 ### Speed-Surprises